 Scholarly Commons Citation

 Tushnet, Rebecca, "More than a Feeling: Emotion and the First Amendment" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1336.
+1336.